Tulsa Power of Attorney

 General Power of Attorney

-A general power of attorney will give a person the right to make certain decisions and take actions for you.
-For example, some of the reasons why you might want a power of attorney include:
+A general power of attorney gives your agent the authority to make certain decisions and take action for you.
+Common reasons people pursue a general power of attorney include:

 Durable Power of Attorney

-- Immediate Durable Power of Attorney: If you draw up an immediate durable power of attorney, it will go into effect as soon as you and your agent sign the document.
+- Immediate Durable Power of Attorney: This goes into effect as soon as you and your agent sign the document.

 Do You Need a Lawyer for a Power of Attorney in Oklahoma?